For the Wellhouse history video “CLICK HERE”

-When we started more than 15 years ago there were around 50 converters in the UK.
-Now many companies build camper vans and the last 5 years have seen an explosion of new conversion companies with over 500 at the last count.
+Wellhouse established 18 years ago.
+At this time, there were around 50 converters in the UK.
+Over the last 5 years, there has been an explosion of new conversion companies that build camper vans, as many as 700.
 But how many of them actually know the industry?
-At Wellhouse we use what we sell and have been campervanners, motorhomers and caravanners since we were kids, as have many of our staff.
-Not only do we build campers but we also understand our customers’ lifestyles and why they want a camper.
+At Wellhouse, we use what we sell and have owned caravans, motor homes and campervans within our families since we were children.
+Not only do we build campers, but we also understand our customers’ lifestyles and why they want to invest in a camper.

 I remember as a kid those Fridays and the anticipation of coming home from school knowing we were going away for the weekend, normally to the east coast and camping in a layby just before Bridlington.
 It’s no coincidence now that I get people in their 30’s 40’s and 50’s telling me “we had great family times as kids camping” and wanting a campervan to replicate the good times they had.